 Snorkelling can be affected by several natural factors.
+I was a little worried about how cold it was going to be going on a boat trip in Key West in December.
 In all honesty, I’m not sure how much fun it would have been if it was 50f.
-Fury do offer the use of wetsuits but it’s much more fun when it’s warm!
+Fury do offer the use of wetsuits but it’s much more fun when you’re not shivering!

 The sea wasn’t warm as such, I’ve certainly been in warmer waters but then I’ve also been in sea a LOT colder.
 I jumped in and once I was in/wet I was fine but initially it was a little chilly.

 Due to the direction of the wind leading up to my trip, the visibility wasn’t great (12m).
 Key West is just 7 miles from North America’s only coral reef in the Atlantic Ocean.
 However, Fury were very honest and up front with us, saying that conditions there were bad and instead we could go 7 miles into the Gulf of Mexico or reschedule for a different day.
-I was a little sad not to go to the reef but still had a great time…stay tuned for a full review!
+I was a little sad not to go to the reef but still had a great time.